VIJAYKUMAR22007124/Ex-04-Multivariate-Analysis/README.md

 ALGORITHM:

-A dataset is given , use that and perform the multivariate operations in the colab and get the output in graph models.
+A dataset("SuperStore.csv") is given , use that and perform the multivariate operations in the colab and get the output in graph models.

 CODE: